OriOrihuela/Java/JavaExercises/GeometricFigures/exercise2/readme.md

     the need to alter the code, *but simply extend it with new classes*.
     - To verify that the new design you have made is correct, now add a new class to instantiate `Ellipse` objects.
 Instance this object in the main program, add it to the array of figures and visualize its area next to the rest of the objects in the array.
+5. Creating two interfaces called `Drawable` and `Drawables`, make some geometric figures implement them.
+6. Make the code from the Java class `MainFiguras` work, just to check the correct functioning of the **interfaces implementation**.